wilmix3/SCROLL/README.md

 D) Developer need to concenterate only on core java so it is learnable. in other framework developer had to learn more syntax.

-E) It cannot directly interact with Struts,Spring ,JSF but can publish the url.

-F) It is used with JQUERY, bootstrap, EJB, Hibernate, mybatics , since it has main function.

 Program-1: